 Most rideshare companies have certain minimum requirements for their drivers.

-For example, the driver requirements to become an Uber or Lyft driver include:
+For example, the requirements for Uber or Lyft drivers include:

-• A minimum age requirement of 21 years old for both Uber and Lyft.
+• A minimum age requirement of 21 years old.

-• Must have an American license for at least one year, or three years for Uber, if you’re under 23 years old.
+• Must have a valid driver’s license for at least one year for Lyft, or three years for Uber, if you’re under 23 years old.

-• Car insurance under your name that meets the state’s minimum requirements.
+• Personal car insurance under your name that meets the state’s minimum requirements.

 • A Social Security number.